 Tea plantation (JNTO)

 Hachiju-hachiya literally means "88 nights," and refers to the eighty-eighth day after risshun, the first day of spring on the traditional Japanese calendar.
-On the modern calendar, it usually falls on May 2.
-Though,in leap year such as 2008, it is May 1.
+On the modern calendar, it usually falls on around May 2.
+Though, in leap year such as 2016, it is May 1.

 Quite often in April, nighttime temperatures can fall really low even when it's hot during the day, and it's not unusual for frost to set in.
 But strangely enough, after hachiju-hachiya frost almost never appears, so rice farmers can safely begin planting seeds in rice beds.
 Therefore, it's a very important day for farmers, and it started being marked on the calendar around three centuries ago.
 Today, though, it's become possible to plant rice a little earlier thanks to the development of sturdier strains of rice.